Kinto/kinto-http.py/README.rst

 ###################

-Kinto is a service allowing you to store and synchronize arbitrary data, attached to an user account.
+Kinto is a service allowing you to store and synchronize arbitrary data, attached to a user account.
 Its primary interface is HTTP.

-`kinto-client` is a python library which aims to ease the interaction with *Kinto* for clients. `A project with related goals is also available for JavaScript <https://github.com/mozilla-services/cliquetis>`_.
+`kinto-client` is a Python library aiming at easing interacting with a *Kinto* server instance. `A project with related goals is also available for JavaScript <https://github.com/mozilla-services/cliquetis>`_.

 .. warning::